Amaz1/flight/README.md

 All of the mods can be configured extensively through the config.lua file found in each mod.

 Look at the readme's of the mods for more info.

+### License

+Code and images are licensed under the MIT license.